 So, you've moved into your first apartment and are ready to furnish it with pieces that fit your design style and personal tastes.
 You've found a sofa big enough to seat all your friends during movie nights, and sourced affordable décor to cover your walls and make your place feel like home.
 Are you forgetting anything?

-If this is the case, fret not.
-In the hopes of making the transition to your new apartment as seamless as possible, we've come up with a list of 15 first apartment home essentials that you may have forgotten about.
-From vacuum cleaners and coasters to bed skirts and catchall dishes, here's everything you'll want to remember to buy upon move in.
+There are a plethora of essentials that you likely don't have yet and may not think of when you're furnishing your first apartment.
+In the hopes of making the transition to your new apartment as seamless as possible, we've come up with 15 first apartment home essentials you may have forgotten about.
+From a vacuum cleaner and coasters, to a bed skirt and catchall dish, here's everything you'll want to remember to buy upon moving in.

 Every first apartment needs a good set of coasters to ward off water rings and other stains.
 Place a stack on your living room coffee table and you'll instantly feel like you have it together.

 Whether you drink tea in the afternoons or prepare French-pressed coffee in the mornings, you'll want to invest in a kettle for the kitchen.
 We love the muted pink shade found on this sleek kettle from Anthropologie.

 Cooking novices and pros alike should outfit their kitchens with a proper set of knives.
 Be prepared to try your hand at any new recipe with this modern matte black collection of knives from Food52.
 They're as stylish as they are essential.

 Lastly, a large woven basket like this piece from Zara Home comes in handy for storing things like throw blankets and pillows when they're not in use.
 Keep one in the living room or the bedroom to stay organized.